SummaryRead the full fact sheet

-- keep waiting for your labour to happen naturally while your healthcare professionals continue to monitor your baby every three to four days – this could involve your healthcare professional listening to your baby’s heartbeat or conducting an ultrasound to check your baby's movements and to look at the levels of amniotic fluid in your womb
+- keep waiting for your to happen naturally while your healthcare professionals continue to monitor your baby every 3 to 4 days – this could involve your healthcare professional listening to your baby’s heartbeat or conducting an to check your baby's movements and to look at the levels of amniotic fluid in your womb

 - choose to have your labour induced.